alexandrebignalet/rippatest/README.md

 For webview input:

--Upload a file containing a formatted input and click 'Upload' -Paste a formatted input in the text input and click 'Envoyer'
+- Upload a file containing a formatted input and click 'Upload'

-For
+- Paste a formatted input in the text input and click 'Envoyer'

 ## Testing